 Ever since I unveiled my kindergarten classroom last fall, I have received weekly questions about so many elements of my classroom decor.
 As popular questions arise, I have been dedicating several blog posts to answering your most frequently-asked questions.
-Today I am thrilled to finally answer all of your questions about my classroom rules.
-This post contains affiliate links for your shopping convenience.
-Save yourself some time and purchase your materials online!
+Today I am thrilled to finally answer all of your questions about my classroom rules posters and the colorful frames they are displayed in.

 All of this was intentional and not a single detail was a coincidence.
 I LOVE that the rules are posted in the front of the room and are visually accessible to the class.

 If someone interrupts while I am giving directions, I remind them of Rule Number 1: Listen when someone is talking.

 If someone is running in the classroom, they get a reminder about Rule Number 5: Work and play safely and quietly.

 Sometimes I ask a child who is struggling with a particular rule to go look at it and read it to me.
 The rules keep my classroom running smoothly and it is only fitting that they are so prominently displayed in our learning environment.